Stockholm Convention on Persistent Organic Pollutants

 For advice about disposal of POPs contact HSCompliance@epa.govt.nz.

-MfE, working with local government, is undertaking a national collection of agricultural chemicals in rural New Zealand.
-The programme has two stages.
-The first is to remove as much as possible the historical legacy of agrichemicals stored in rural sheds across the country.
-A key focus is the removal of POPs.
+MfE worked with local government to undertake a national collection of agricultural chemicals in rural New Zealand, with the aim of removing as much as possible the historical legacy of agrichemicals stored in rural sheds across the country.
+A key focus was the removal of POPs.

 POP wastes must be exported for destruction.
 Under the HSNO Act 1996, the disposal of POPs must comply with the: